plamer777/vk_parser/README.md

  - Prepare settings in the constants.py file following the steps provided below
  - Create and activate virtual environment
  - Set up all requirements provided in the requirements.txt file
+ - Change main.py file by your needs if you want to generate tags or make predictions or both (new method was added in the VkGroupParseController in 22 June 2023)
  - Run the application by using the command: `python3 main.py`

 ---